 When I graduated in 2007, I knew that I wanted to stay in Cornwall and to make a living from being creative.
 I loved working with light and but I thought it was unlikely I could earn money from sound and light installations, so I looked for a more commercial application for my skills.
 During my degree I had been frustrated by my lack of technical skills.
 Becoming an electrician meant that I would increase my practical experience and technical understanding, both of which ultimately would make me a better designer.
 It also meant that I had an income whilst I completed my lighting design training and got my business off the ground.

 Where did you do your training?

 As I had just completed an undergraduate degree, and I was a mature student, the usual apprenticeship route was not open to me.
-There were various fast track 6 week courses available, but they did not feel substantial enough.
-In the end I opted for a 6 week training course combined with onsite experience, which took me 2 years to complete.
+There were various fast track courses available, but they did not feel substantial enough.
+In the end I chose to combine onsite experience with a six week course spread out over two years.
 I started in September 2007 and completed it in August 2009.
 Every few months I would spend a week in an industrial estate in Watford taking electrical exams and in that time I passed my Wiring Regulations, Part P qualification, and various City and Guild qualifications including the industry benchmark 2391.